Chemical Technology (Optional Co-op)

 • MATH1273A

 This course covers the basic concepts of industrial microbiology with a strong emphasis on practical laboratory skills in microbiology and aseptic techniques.
-Industrial applications will include food safety, sanitation practices, microscopy and microorganism identification, wastewater treatment, fermentation, and pasteurization.
+Industrial applications will include food safety, sanitation practices, microscopy and microorganism identification, fermentation, and pasteurization.

 Prerequisites: